DNS and Routing for Service Tunnels

 • Contributors

 This article describes how DNS and routing works for Service Tunnels.
-To understand how these concepts work when securing private resources using an identity-aware proxy, review our doc on DNS and routing for Published Services.
+To understand how DNS routing works when securing private resources using an identity-aware proxy, review our doc on DNS and routing for Published Services.

 Overview

-Banyan’s Service Tunnel is a modern cloud-first VPN built on WireGuard.
-Banyan provides several domain-based configuration options (in addition to typical IP/CIDR and Port/Protocol configurations) to simplify tunnel management.
-You can configure private DNS resolution, domain-based routing and specify network policies in terms of Fully Qualified Domain Names (FQDNs).
+SonicWall Cloud Secure Edge (CSE) Service Tunnel is a cloud-first VPN built on WireGuard.
+SonicWall provides several domain-based configuration options (in addition to typical IP/CIDR and Port/Protocol configurations).
+You can configure private DNS resolution and domain-based routing, and you can specify network policies in terms of Fully Qualified Domain Names (FQDNs).

 A Service Tunnel provides network-level connectivity into private networks as well as the public internet.
-In Banyan, a network is defined by its IP/CIDR ranges as well as its domains:
+In SonicWall Cloud Secure Edge, a network is defined by its IP/CIDR ranges as well as its domains:

 • A Private Network is defined by its Private CIDRs - allocated from the RFC-1918 IP address space of 10/8, 172.16/12, 192.168/16 - as well as its Private Domains - domains that resolve only at private DNS server in your private network.